-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 845075, and is based at the Austrian Archaeological Institute of the Austrian Academy of Sciences.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 845075, and is based at the Austrian Archaeological Institute (see also Norikum: Farben or Noricum: Colours) of the Austrian Academy of Sciences.
 This project is coordinated by Alexandra S. Rodler.
-It was inaugurated on 1st September 2020 and is due to be concluded on 31st August 2022.
+It was inaugurated on September 1st 2020 and is due to be concluded on August 31st 2022.

 Like the present, the ancient world was fascinated by color too.
 People manipulated natural materials to use them as colorants early on and color has been an integral part of e.g. rituals, architecture, sculpture, textiles or other wear and use items.
 The use of color indicates advanced technical skills, complex comprehension and preference.
 The understanding of our colorful past is part of scholarly discussions and becoming accepted among a wider audience.
 This is supported by advances in analytical methods capable of characterizing traces of colorants from archaeological contexts.
 Recent scientific advances even aim at provenancing the raw materials used for ancient pigments.
 This is highly relevant, because it can elucidate not only the origin and exploitation of resources, connecting various places through trade, but potentially also production processes and the transfer of technological skills and know-how.